First Aid & Defibrillators

 Sport Related Concussion Response

-Any player with a suspected Sport Related Concussion (SRC) must be immediately removed from the match or training session.
-If a suspected neck injury has occurred, the player should not be moved, and their neck stabilised until assessed by qualified medical personnel for potential spinal injury.
+A player with a suspected concussion must be immediately removed from the match or training session.
+However, if a neck injury is suspected, the player should not be moved, their neck stabilised while awaiting assessment by a medical practitioner or paramedic.

 • take further part in any activity, including training or matches or other sports